 The paper is organized as follows.
-We start in Section 2 by presenting the notion of "pure-hazard introspective pessimism" as well as the approach that we propose in order to elicit a possible pessimistic bias in individual beliefs.
-We relate them to the different notions of pessimism and the different approaches previously adopted in the literature.
-Section 3 is devoted to the description of the survey and Section 4 deals with the results, possible interpretations and applications.
+We start in Section 2 by presenting the survey instrument.
+Section 3 is devoted to the notion of "pure-hazard introspective pessimism" and we relate it to the different notions of pessimism and the different approaches previously adopted in the literature.
+Section 4 deals with the results, possible interpretations and an estimation of the possible impact of this pessimistic bias on the equilibrium risk premium.